-The amount of federal funds requested must be matched by the applicant as follows: 30 percent total project match for construction awards and 50 percent total project match for land acquisition awards.
+The amount of Federal funds requested must be matched by the applicant as follows: 30 percent total project match for construction awards and 50 percent total project match for land acquisition awards as indicated in 15 CFR Part 921.31.
 Cash and third party in-kind contributions directly benefiting the project may be used to satisfy the matching requirements.
-If using previously acquired reserve land as match, a list of the banked match, and a description of the method of valuation of the cost consistent with 2 C.F.R.
-200.306(d),(h), or (i) should be included in the application.
+If using previously acquired reserve land as match, a list of this "banked" match, and a description of the method of valuation of the cost consistent with 2 CFR 200.306(d),(h), or (i) should be included in the application.
 Applicants must identify all match sources and amounts equal to that requested above.
-Projects without match or with highly speculative match will not be considered (see Section V.A of this federal funding opportunity (FFO).
+Projects without match or with highly speculative match will not be considered eligible (see Section V.A.4. of this federal funding opportunity (FFO).

-"Cost sharing or matching" is defined by 2 C.F.R.
-200.29 as "the portion of project costs not paid by federal funds (unless otherwise authorized by federal statute)."
-NOAA will accept any shared costs or matching funds and all contributions, including cash and third party in-kind contributions of goods and services, will be accepted as part of an applications cost sharing or matching when they meet all of the following criteria listed in 2 C.F.R.
-200.306.(b):
+"Cost sharing or matching" is defined by 2 CFR 200.29 as "the portion of project costs not paid by federal funds (unless otherwise authorized by federal statute)."
+Any shared costs or matching funds and all contributions, including cash and third party in- kind contributions of goods and services, will be accepted as part of an applications cost sharing or matching when they meet all of the following criteria listed in 2 CFR 200.306(b):